-I have designed and taught a variety of philosophy and logic courses at the undergraduate level including: Models in Science, Business & Morality, Introduction to Ethics, and Elementary Logic.
+I have designed and taught a variety of philosophy and logic courses at the undergraduate level including: Applied (Climate) Ethics, Business & Morality, Principles of Reasoning, and Philosophy, Literature & Climate Change

 How did people historically understand and relate to the weather or climate as a manifestation of nature?

-How did the historical emergence of new ways of measuring climate, new technologies like the thermometer or barometer, change the relation of human to nature?
+How did the historical emergence of new ways of measuring climate, new technologies like the thermometer or barometer, change the relationship of human beings to nature?

-What did human’s relation to nature imply for the definition of scientific knowledge, prediction and control?
+What did human beings' relationship to nature imply for the definition of scientific knowledge, prediction and control.

 Models in Science